 Chlorophyll is located in chloroplasts in plant cells in the palisade cells and spongy mesophyll cells.

-Usually, plant leaves are the main organ where photosynthesis takes place but really any part of the plant that is exposed to sunlight can develop chloroplast and photosynthesize.
+Usually, plant leaves are the main organ where photosynthesis takes place but any part of the plant that is exposed to sunlight can develop chloroplast and photosynthesize.

 Plants absorb the carbon dioxide from the air through stomata which allows for gas exchange.
 And water is absorbed by the roots and transported to the leaves via the xylem.